mematt/ml4calibrated450k/README.md

 load("y.RData") # contains the y vector of true class labels (with 91 levels)

 load("nfolds.RData")
-# contains the nfolds list for nested 5 x 5-fold CV
+# contains the "nfolds" list object with the folds assignments to performed the nested 5 x 5-fold CV for internal validation
 ```

 ### 4. Setup and import pre-requisite R packages.